 The first-season girl with the red hair was primarily a dancer, ballet and tap, and seldom appeared by herself.
 She was a Red Team member, featuring in the roll call every day for the first season of the show, and took part in most of the early musical numbers.
 Her most prominent solo was as the drum majorette for the Circus Day opening.
 She later ran her own dance studio in Southern California for twenty-five years.

 Nancy Lee Abbate was born in Los Angeles, the daughter of Tom and Dora Abbate.
 The younger of two children, her parents seemed to have encouraged her to develop her talents from an early age.
 Her main instructor was Louis da Pron whom she regarded quite highly.
-At his studio she learned dancing along with her future colleagues Lonnie and Sharon.
+At his studio she learned dancing along with her future colleagues Lonnie, Sharon, and Mary Sartori.
 Besides her dancing, she could also play piano, and had been acting in films since she was eight.
 Her first role was a dancing part in Love is Better Than Ever, made in 1950 but not released until 1952.

 The Farmer Takes A Wife